NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 ![Wimbledon Plot](imgs/Wimbledon_plot_comparison_simulation_2.png)

-We note this is the same second simulation we did in our paper.
+We note this is the same second simulation we did in our paper, hence why the graph says simulation 2 and not 1.
 The results from user simulation may vary, since this code is dependent on randomness in the simulations.

 ### OPTIONAL, Head-to-head